IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ## **Project Status: 📝 In Progress**

-The project has successfully completed the implementation of the core RAG pipeline and backend services.
-The current focus is on executing the migration from a proof-of-concept CMS to the production-ready **Payload CMS**, defining the final content schemas, and fully integrating it with the RAG pipeline's ingestion and synchronization services.
+The project has successfully completed the implementation of the core RAG pipeline and backend services, including **conversational memory and history-aware retrieval** that enables natural follow-up conversations.
+The **Payload CMS integration is now fully operational** with complete content lifecycle management (draft → publish → unpublish → delete) and real-time synchronization.
+The current focus is on populating the CMS with comprehensive Litecoin knowledge base content and preparing for MVP testing and deployment.

 ## **Key Features & User Stories**